jsommers/cbook/basictypes.rst

 will execute until the variable ``i`` takes on the value 10 at which time the expression (i - 10) will become false (i.e., 0).

 In the C99 revision, a ``bool`` type was added to the language, but the vast majority of existing C code uses integers as quasi-Boolean values.
 In C99, you must add ``#include <stdbool.h>`` to your code to gain access to the ``bool`` type.
-Using the C99 ``bool`` type, we could modify the above code to read as follows:
+Using the C99 ``bool`` type, we could modify the above code to use a Boolean flag variable as follows:

 .. code-block:: c